mesmith75/ic-teach-kstmumu-public/README.md

 The [LHCb collaboration](http://lhcb-public.web.cern.ch/) is formed of approximately 1000 physicists from institutes all over the world, including a strong presence [here at Imperial](https://www.imperial.ac.uk/high-energy-physics/research/experiments/lhcb/).
 Together they contribute to the successful running of the LHCb detector and analyses the vast quantities of data it produces.
 The LHCb experiment is one of the 4 large experiments at the LHC particle collider operating at CERN, near Geneva.

+## Useful links

+The data is loaded into a [`pandas.DataFrame`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).

+To minimise the likelihood the example code uses the [`iminiuit`](https://pypi.org/project/iminuit/) package.

 ### Markdown